(Updated April 2016)

 Then 41 minutes later, at 3:42 pm, the first tsunami wave hit, followed by a second 8 minutes later.
 These submerged and damaged the seawater pumps for both the main condenser circuits and the auxiliary cooling circuits, notably the Residual Heat Removal (RHR) cooling system.
 They also drowned the diesel generators and inundated the electrical switchgear and batteries, all located in the basements of the turbine buildings (the one surviving air-cooled generator was serving units 5 & 6).
 So there was a station blackout, and the reactors were isolated from their ultimate heat sink.
 The tsunamis also damaged and obstructed roads, making outside access difficult.

 All this put those reactors 1-3 in a dire situation and led the authorities to order, and subsequently extend, an evacuation while engineers worked to restore power and cooling.
-The 125-volt DC batteries for units 1 & 2 were flooded and failed, leaving them without instrumentation, control or lighting.
+The 125-volt DC back-up batteries for units 1 & 2 were flooded and failed, leaving them without instrumentation, control or lighting.
 Unit 3 had battery power for about 30 hours.

 At 7.03 pm Friday 11 March a Nuclear Emergency was declared, and at 8.50pm the Fukushima Prefecture issued an evacuation order for people within 2 km of the plant.
 At 9.23 pm the Prime Minister extended this to 3 km, and at 5.44 am on 12th he extended it to 10 km.
 He visited the plant soon after.
 On Saturday 12th he extended the evacuation zone to 20 km.